Black Sea Fleet Losses during the Russo-Ukrainian War

 The attack on the pipeline was one of the most dramatic and consequential acts of sabotage in modern times.
 It was also an unprecedented attack on a major element of global infrastructure— the network of cables, pipes, and satellites that underpin commerce and communication.
 It effectively destroyed a project that had required decades of strenuous labor and political muscle and had cost roughly $20 billion, with half of that money coming from Gazprom, the other half from European energy companies.
 The attack was a financial blow to Russia and upended the EU’s energy planning and policy.

 • Major combined Ukrainian maritime drone (USV) and UAV attack on Sevastopol.
-Several USVs penetrate the harbour and two warships, the minesweeper Ivan Golubets and frigate Admiral Makarov, are hit.
+Several USVs penetrate the harbor and two warships, the minesweeper Ivan Golubets and frigate Admiral Makarov, are hit.
 Neither ship is sunk.
 However Russia withdraws fleet into bases and starts initiating increased defenses.

 Artist's impression of maritime drones attacking Sevastopol.
 H I Sutton.